tacic/Drawing-App/README.md

 You can only chose color and thickness of a pencil for drawing.

-It fully works in Chrome, in Firefox it doesn't change color and does not work at all in IE.
+It fully works in Chrome, in Firefox it doesn't change color and does not work at all in IE - you only see picture but can't draw anything.

 I will add shape drawing tools, fill bucket or similar stuff from paint...
 I just need time :)